Last Updated: June 2026

 | Schengen Visa | EU/Schengen | €80+ | Varies (up to 5 years) | 27 countries |

 At €20 for three years across 30 countries, ETIAS is strong value compared to the alternatives.
-The US ESTA costs roughly the same but only covers one country and lasts two years.
-The UK ETA is cheaper but again — one country.
+The US ESTA now costs nearly double (~$40) but only covers one country and lasts two years.
+The UK ETA rose to £20 on April 8, 2026 and still covers just one country.

 What Does the €20 Fee Actually Cover?

-- Three-year authorization (or until your passport expires)
+- Three-year travel authorization (or until your passport expires)

 - Unlimited entries to all 30 ETIAS countries